- Download our Moving to Buenos Aires Guide (PDF)

 Finding a job in Buenos Aires

-The best route to finding a job is by being transferred to the Argentinian branch of one’s current workplace.
+The best route to finding a job is by being transferred to the Argentinian branch of your current workplace.
 Another advisable option is applying for jobs at international or multinational companies based in Buenos Aires.

 Work culture in Buenos Aires

 Typical business hours in Buenos Aires are Monday to Friday, 9am to 6pm.
 Executives may work long hours, occasionally as late as 10pm.
-Siestas are not much of a feature in Buenos Aires as they are in rural Argentina, although the lunch break may be longer than expats are used to.
-In general, conducting business in Buenos Aires is similar to any large European city.
+Siestas are not much of a feature in Buenos Aires as they are in rural Argentina, although the lunch break may be longer than you’re used to.

 Further reading

-►For more general information about finding work in this South American country see Working in Argentina
+►For more general information about finding work in this South American country, see Working in Argentina

 Are you an expat living in Buenos Aires?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Buenos Aires.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance